Health and Fitness Rules

 FITNESS IS NOT ABOUT BEING BETTER THAN SOMEONE ELSE …

-Below are rules of fitness.
-I believe that any one of these tips in isolation could drastically improve your health, fitness, training or physique.
+Below are the rules of fitness.
+I believe that any one of these tips in isolation could drastically improve your health, fitness, training, or physique.
 Try to apply as many as you can and watch on as your body transforms into the lean and strong machine that you’ve always dreamed of …

 1. Log Your Workouts – Tracking your workout is essential.
 It’s the only way you can truly judge if you are making progress.
 Plus, if you ever find yourself out of shape, you can check back with the training you were doing at the time and repeat it to regain the conditioning.

 2. Mobility Drills – Exercise isn’t all about aesthetics, we also have to look after our body and ensure that our muscles and joints work fluently through a full range of movement.
 Daily mobility drills like stretches can help keep your body working as it was intended to.
 This one gets more and more important with every passing year.

 3. Intermittent Fasting – Skipping breakfast could be the best move you ever make.
 Intermittent fasting or once a week can keep your body’s natural growth hormone active for longer, offset the aging process, and help keep you lean.

 4. Eat accordingly – We all know there are recommended daily allowances for things like calories, but it’s easy to forget that our actual lives fluctuate rapidly from day today.
 We rarely expend exactly the same amount of energy two days in a row, so it stands to reason that we should approach food intake on a day-by-day basis.
 If you exercise a great deal on Monday and do nothing but chill out and relax on Tuesday, you’re going to need more fuel on Monday than Tuesday.